 From Xero to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Xero data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Xero to Redshift, Xero to BigQuery, Xero to Azure SQL Data Warehouse, Xero to PostgreSQL, Xero to Panoply, and Xero to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Xero to Redshift, Xero to BigQuery, Xero to Azure Synapse Analytics, Xero to PostgreSQL, Xero to Panoply, and Xero to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Xero to Amazon QuickSight automatically.
-With just a few clicks, Stitch starts extracting your Xero data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.
+Products like Stitch were built to move data automatically, making it easy to integrate Xero with Amazon QuickSight.
+With just a few clicks, Stitch starts extracting your Xero data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.